mlehotay/ier/IER/IER-art.md

 * structure is registered
 * but not globally recruited
-* intrinsic constraint remains unchanged
+* intrinsic constraint organization remains unchanged

 Phenomenology: